TUDelft-MUDE/book/book/numerical_methods_for_PDEs/diffusion_equation.md

 $$

 which is symmetric.
-This means that all the eigenvalues are real.
+This means that all the eigenvalues of $A$ are real.
 Hence, no harmonic motion shows up in the heat equation (as expected).

 Using the theory of Gerschgorin we can estimate the eigenvalues of $A$.
 For a symmetric matrix $A$ with entries $a_{ij}$ its eigenvalues are lying in the union of intervals